Ex-Odisha CM joins BRS; Leaders winning, but people losing in polls, says KCR | Politics

 - India

-Former Chief Minister of Odisha Giridhar Gamang and several other leaders on Friday joined Bharat Rashtra Samithi (BRS) in the presence of party president K Chandrasekhar Rao, who formally welcomed them by offering a pink scarf.
+Former Odisha chief minister Giridhar Gamang and several other leaders on Friday joined Bharat Rashtra Samithi (BRS) in the presence of party president K Chandrashekar Rao, who formally welcomed them by offering a pink scarf.

-Gamang and his son Sishir had on Wednesday announced their resignation from the primary membership of the BJP.
-Speaking on the occasion, Rao said BRS party was floated in order to change the future of India and its philosophy and in that endeavor several leaders from Odisha came and joined.
+Gamang, also a nine-term Lok Sabha MP from tribal-dominated Koraput in Odisha, and his son Sishir had on Wednesday announced their resignation from the primary membership of the BJP.
+The veteran tribal leader had earlier quit the Congress and switched over to the saffron camp in 2015.
+Speaking on the occasion, Rao said the BRS party was floated in order to change the future of India and its philosophy and in that endeavour, several leaders from Odisha came and joined.

+Gamang's wife Hema Gamang, a former MP, and his son and ex-Odisha minister Jayram Pangi joined the BRS.
+Odisha's former legislators - Navin Nanda, Ratha Das, Arjun Das, Raghav Sethi, Brundaban Majhi - along with Naba Nirman Krushak Sangathan leader Akshya Kumar and Sesadev Nanda were also inducted in the Rao's party.

-According to KCR, despite change in governments and leaders, the fate of the people remained the same as political parties always focused on winning elections wherein "people are losing".
+Around 300 people from Odisha travelled to Hyderabad by charter flight, trains and buses to attend the programme, sources said in Odisha's capital Bhubaneswar.
+According to KCR, despite the change in governments and leaders, the fate of the people remained the same as political parties always focused on winning elections wherein "people are losing".

 The Telangana CM said though the country is celebrating 75 years of independence, the growth story is different from other countries.

-Despite having resources in abundance, more than China and USA, India youth prefer to go to other countries to pursue their dreams and people need to reflect on it.
+Despite having resources in abundance, more than China and the US, Indian youth prefer to go to other countries to pursue their dreams and people need to reflect on it.

 "That's why I called for Ab Ki Bar Kisan Ki Sarkar.
 Several leaders have become MLAs and MPs, but this time (in 2024 general elections) farmers only should become MLAs and MPs," he opined.

-The BRS will bring about change in Indian politics and ensure that people win in the elections.
+The BRS will bring about change in Indian politics and ensure that people win the elections.

-Citing statistics, the BRS chief said the country has 4 lakh MW installed capacity of power, whereas it never generated more than 2 lakh MW.
+Citing statistics, the BRS chief said the country has four lakh MW installed capacity of power, whereas it never generated more than two lakh MW.

-''Socialisation of the losses and privatisation of the properties.
-This is what is happening in this country nowadays… we should save the country for this vicious cycle.
+''Socialisation of the losses and privatisation of the properties... this is what is happening in this country nowadays… we should save the country from this vicious cycle.
 That is why BRS was started," he said.

 Rao reiterated that the BRS's motto was to provide free power to farmers across the country.
 Two years after the BRS government is formed at the Centre, electricity will be available in every nook and cranny of the country 24/7.